anyeZHY/GEFF/README.md

 ## Demo

 We save our model at `assets/model_saved/`.
-You could run the demo to see the results on validation set.
+You could run the demo to see the results on the validation set.

 ```shell
 $ python scripts/gaze_demo.py